 Intific Inc., Peckville, Pa., has been awarded a $24,960,275 cost-plus-fixed-fee contract for Plan X intuitive interfaces (PXII) software/hardware.
 The objective of the PXII effort is to design the overall Plan X visualizations and user experience, including workflows, intuitive views, motion studies, and integrated visual applications.
 Air Force Research Laboratory, Rome, N.Y., is the contracting activity.

 Acquisition and Contracting

-SRA International Inc., Fairfax, Va., was awarded a $30 million firm-fixed-price contract for the procurement of services in support of the Passive Radio Frequency Identification II.
-The Army Contracting Command, Alexandria, Va., is the contracting activity.
+Charles F. Day and Associates LLC, Stafford, Va., was awarded a cost-plus-fixed-fee contract with a maximum value of $8,023,728 for the field technician services in support of the Generation II Helmet Sensors.
+The Army Contracting Command, Aberdeen Proving Ground, Md., is the contracting activity.